F. R. Leavis: On poetry

 The early reception of T. S. Eliot and the reading of Hopkins were considerably enhanced by Leavis's proclamation of their greatness.
 His criticism of Milton, on the other hand, had no great impact on Milton's popular esteem.
 Many of his finest analyses of poems were reprinted in the late work, The Living Principle.

 On the novel

 As a critic of the English novel, Leavis's main tenet stated that great novelists show an intense moral interest in life, and that this moral interest determines the nature of their form in fiction.
 Authors within this "tradition" were all characterised by a serious or responsible attitude to the moral complexity of life and included Jane Austen, George Eliot, Henry James, Joseph Conrad, and D. H. Lawrence, but excluded Thomas Hardy and Charles Dickens.
 In The Great Tradition Leavis attempted to set out his conception of the proper relation between form/composition and moral interest/art and life.
-This proved to be a contentious issue in the critical world, as Leavis refused to separate art from life, or the aesthetic or formal from the moral.
-He insisted that the great novelist's preoccupation with form was a matter of responsibility towards a rich moral interest, and that works of art with a limited formal concern would always be of lesser quality.

 Leavis, along with his wife, Q.D.
 Leavis, was later to revise his opinion of Dickens in their study, Dickens the Novelist (1970).
 He also praised the moral seriousness of American novelists such as Nathaniel Hawthorne, Herman Melville, and Mark Twain.